nkinnan/esphome-pace-bms/README.md

 All contain a scalar value.
 They indicate a warning but not a fault or error (yet) on their respective measurement.
 Possible values:

-**Important:** * The EG4 does not differentiate between charge and discharge current warnings, these two fields will have an identical value.
+**Important:** * The EG4 variant does not differentiate between charge and discharge current warnings, these two fields will have an identical value.

 ```C++
 	enum StatusInformation_WarningValues